duckduckgo/duckduckhack-docs/submitting/pull-request.md

 # How to Submit a Pull Request

-The culmination of your contribution comes in the form of a pull request to the Github repository for your Instant Answer type.
-A pull request is a great, transparent way to review and discuss potential changes to a repository.
+The culmination of your contribution comes in the form of a pull request to the Github repository you forked.
+A pull request is your way of requesting that your contribution is merged back in to the main repository.
+Pull requests are a great, transparent way to review and discuss potential contributions.

 The following are step-by-step instructions for submitting your changes as a pull request.